tcbegley/tcbegley.github.io/src/content/posts/bayesian-billiards.md

 maximum likelihood estimate and a Bayesian point estimate.
 Having seen this example before, I had also heard a claim that the Bayesian estimate is "slightly better", without having heard a clarification of what "better" means in this context.
-In this post I'm going to analyse the problem, and compare the two standard ways of solving it across a number of different metrics.
+In this post I'll describe the problem and compare the two approaches on simulated data.

 ## The problem